kevgo/tikibase/README.md

   expressions.
 To exclude files, precede the glob with a `!`.
 - **sections:** if provided, accepts only sections with the given names, in the given order
+- **titleRegEx:** allows shortening links to other notes.
+If provided, titles of links in occurrences sections contain the value captured by the given regular expression from the note title instead of the full note title

 ### related